-A followed by B.
+A followed by B

-B followed by A.
+B followed by A

-Only A.
+Only A

-Only B.
+Only B

 Summary

-Type inferencing is a feature in programming languages wherein the type of an expression is derived when not explicitly specified by the programmer.
+In this unit, we began by covering type inferencing, which is a feature in programming languages wherein the type of an expression is derived when not explicitly specified by the programmer.
 An example of a programming language with strong type inferencing capabilities is ML.
-On the other hand, there are difficulties with type inferencing in a dynamically typed language like Python.
-A software metric called cyclomatic complexity has been covered.
+There are, however, difficulties with type inferencing in a dynamically typed language like Python.

+Also in this unit, we covered a software metric called cyclomatic complexity.
 This measures the testability of a program by counting the number of linearly independent paths in the control flow graph of the program.
-An example of computing cyclomatic complexity by using a Python tool called Radon is also presented.
+An example of computing cyclomatic complexity by using a Python tool called Radon was also presented.

-This unit includes an overview of various tools to generate software documentation and an example usage for Python using Pydoc is shown.
-Various compiler optimization techniques are also discussed.
-This unit also includes a study of code coverage metrics and an example usage of the Coverage.Py tool that generates code coverage measurements in Python is presented.
+This unit contains an overview of various tools to generate software documentation, including an example usage for Python using Pydoc.
+Various compiler optimization techniques were also discussed.
+This unit also includes a study of code coverage metrics; an example usage of the Coverage.Py tool that generates code coverage measurements in Python was presented.
 An overview of unit and integration testing methodologies in the software development process is included.
-Usage of the Unittest testing framework is illustrated on example Python code.
-Finally, heap analysis or memory profiling is discussed and an example usage of the Memory Profiler tool is shown.
+Usage of the UnitTest testing framework was illustrated using example Python code.
+Finally, heap analysis or memory profiling was discussed, and example usage of the Memory Profiler tool was shown.
 This tool is used to monitor memory consumption of a process and generates analysis line-by-line as well as over time.

 Unit 6 – Programming Languages

-Study Goals
+Unit Learning Objectives

-On completion of this unit, you will be able to …
+On completion of this unit, you will be able to:

-… differentiate between various programming paradigms.
+differentiate between various programming paradigms

-… understand the process of execution of a program.
+understand the process of program execution

-… classify programming languages based on paradigms.
+classify programming languages based on paradigms

-… analyze programs from the point of view of syntax, semantics, and pragmatics.
+analyze program syntax, semantics, and pragmatics

-… infer types of variables using type system rules.
+infer types of variables using type system rules.

 6. Programming Languages